Ministry of Education and Ecclesiastical Affairs: History

 In earlier times, there was no particularly central body for ecclesiastical affairs within the Swedish state administration.
 A large part of these cases were decided by the bishops and consistories and in the parliament.
-Attempts the reign of Gustavus Adolphus, Christina's guardian, and the Age of Liberty to establish a special central board of administration for the church and the educational institutions, the so-called Consistorium ecclesiasticum generale, failed as a result of opposition from the clergy.
+Attempts by the reign of Gustavus Adolphus, Christina's guardian, and the Age of Liberty to establish a special central board of administration for the church and the educational institutions, the so-called Consistorium ecclesiasticum generale, failed as a result of opposition from the clergy.
 The chancellery order (kansliordningen) of 22 September 1661 placed ecclesiastical affairs under the Kanslikollegium; but many questions, especially matters of promotion, were still decided by the cathedral chapters, while the clergy gathered at the Riksdag's, under the name of the Riksconsitorium (Consistorium regni), without statutory right exercised the highest authority in several matters concerning the church, above all in matters of a judicial nature.

 This self-assumed power of the clergy was abolished by Charles XI.
 By Charles XII's chancellery order of 26 October 1713, ecclesiastical matters were placed under the Handelsexpeditionen ("Trade Office") and were reported to the king by the head of this agency or ombudsråd.
 But after Charles XII's death, they came again, according to the chancellery orders of 29 May 1719 and 14 June 1720, to be treated by the Kanslikollegium and were presented by the state secretary at the Inrikesexpeditionen ("Home Office").
 During this time, purely ecclesiastical administrative issues were also (strangely enough) sometimes dealt with within the Justitierevisionen.
 In 1786, Gustav III separated the clerical promotion issues from the Civilexpeditionen ("Civil Office") and handed over their report to a so-called Ecclesiastical Committee (Ecklesiastikberedning).
 In 1789 he introduced a special office for ecclesiastical matters in general, the Ecklesiastikexpeditionen ("Ecclesiastical Office"), but this was abolished in 1793, after which such matters were reported by the state secretary of the Civilexpeditionen until 1809, when — according to the chancellery order of 23 October of the same year — a special Ecclesiastical Office was again established.
 At the introduction of the ministerial board (departementalstyrelsen), in 1840, this office was named the Ministry of Education and Ecclesiastical Affairs.